Issafalcon/windows-config/README.md

 Contains the Windows Terminal software settings in `settings.json`

 - Copy settings to override the file in `%USERPROFILE%\AppData\Local\Packages\<Windows terminal package location>`

+## Lazygit

+Contains config file for Windows

+- Copy this file to %APPDATA%\Roaming\lazygit